Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert.

 Pro Tip: If you already have a VA rating for mental health, you are “grandfathered in” under the old rating system.
-These new updates will not impact your current rating.
+The new criteria will not impact your current rating.

 The General Rating Formula for Mental Disorders contains five domains related to function: Cognition; interpersonal interactions and relationships; task completion and life activities; navigating environments; and self-care.
 The criteria below describe each domain.